Joc Pederson Player Props: Giants vs. Padres

-Joc Pederson -- batting .364 in his past 10 games -- will be in action for the San Francisco Giants against the San Diego Padres, with Michael Wacha on the mound, on June 19 at 9:45 PM ET.
+Joc Pederson and his .462 on-base percentage over his past 10 games (83 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the San Diego Padres and Seth Lugo on June 20 at 9:45 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Dodgers.
+In his most recent game he had a hitless performance (0-for-4) against the Padres.

 Joc Pederson Game Info & Props vs. the Padres